Chickenfoot (domino game): Chicken foot and chicken toes

-The end result will look like a chicken foot (hence the name of the game) with the double having one domino laid perpendicular to one side, and three more dominoes, the 'chicken toes', on the opposite side, the middle being perpendicular and the other two at 45 degrees to perpendicular.
+The result will look like a chicken foot (hence the name of the game) with the double having one domino laid perpendicular to one side, and three more dominoes, the 'chicken toes', on the opposite side, the middle being perpendicular and the other two at 45 degrees to perpendicular.
 Any player who does not have a domino matching the played double must draw a domino from the bone pile and then play it if it matches or pass.
 Once three matching dominoes are played to finish the chicken foot, the next player may play a domino on any matching endpoint, including any of the three branches of the new chicken foot.

 Ending a round

 A round is over when either one player plays the last domino in their hand or no players can make a legal play.
 The latter situation can occur if someone plays a double that no longer has three remaining free dominoes to play on it and the boneyard is exhausted.

 At the end of each round, each player sums up the spots on the dominoes in their hand, which becomes their score for that hand and is added to their running total.
 In each subsequent round, the highest double drawn that has not yet been used to start a round starts the next round.
 When a round for each double has been played, the game is over and player with the lowest score wins.

 A game cannot end in a double.
 If it does, the player who played a double as their last move gets 50 points.
 A player who holds the double blank in their hand at the end of a round gets 50 points, but a blank half has no value other than the number on the other half.